- Home

 Complications after surgery

 Sometimes problems or complications occur after surgery.
 It’s very unlikely that all of the problems described here would apply to you.
-Your surgeon can give you a better idea of your actual risks.
+Your surgeon can give you a better idea of the actual risks for your type of surgery.

 Generally, the more complex the surgery is, the higher the chance of problems.
 Most complications are minor and can be treated easily, but some can have serious consequences.